Sheffield University Management School Advisory Board

 Caz Matthews is an Alumni of SUMS having completed her undergraduate degree in Accounting and Financial Management in 1982, earning the University Award for Accounting.
 Caz moved into her professional career in Washington D.C. first with Price Waterhouse and then with the Federal Home Loan Mortgage Corporation (Freddie Mac) holding roles in audit and I.T systems.
 In 1992, during her subsequent tenure with Anthem, Caz earned her MBA from Indiana University.
 She spent 22 years with the Indiana-based Anthem, Inc. and its predecessor companies before retiring in 2009.
-During her career with Anthem, a national health, dental and life insurance company, Caz held several roles and responsibilities including Budget and Planning Director, Mergers and Acquisitions Officer and Board Member of several subsidiary brokerage companies.
-In 2000, following the corporate acquisition by Anthem of Blue Cross Blue Shield of Colorado and Nevada, Caz became the President of both companies and moved to Colorado to establish Anthem’s West region.
-After five years, upon the corporate acquisition of the BCBS of Georgia, Caz moved back to Atlanta to integrate and run the Georgia company.
-All three BCBS companies were regional health insurance companies each with revenues between $1 Billion and $3 Billion.
-During this time, Caz was also appointed to President of the Anthem Foundation where she oversaw $30 Million in company-wide philanthropic investments, directed the company’s community engagement outreach efforts and launched the social responsibility initiatives including the company’s first blue print for, and implementation of, environmental sustainability.
+During her career with Anthem, Caz held several roles and responsibilities including Budget and Planning Director and Mergers and Acquisitions Officer.
+In 2000, Caz became the President of Anthem and Blue Cross Blue Shield of Colorado and Nevada and moved to Colorado to establish Anthem’s West region.
+Caz was also appointed to President of the Anthem Foundation where she directed the company’s community engagement outreach efforts and launched the social responsibility initiatives including the company’s first blueprint for, and implementation of, environmental sustainability.

-Today, Caz provides business counsel and strategic and operations support for MandaLao Elephant Conservation, an Asian elephant sanctuary in Luang Prabang, Laos, that began operations in 2017.
-Caz also serves on the board of Directors of the Laos Elephant Initiative, the sister organization to MandaLao, the mission of which is to return captive elephants to the wild and reverse the declining elephant population.
+Today, Caz provides business counsel and strategic and operations support for MandaLao Elephant Conservation that began operations in 2017.
 In 2018, Caz joined SeriesFest, an organization that provides year-round showcasing opportunities for television pilots and series.
 The organization provides forums and support including an annual, six-day television festival every June for directors, producers, actors and storytellers.
-Caz lives on a working cattle ranch in the Colorado mountains, and, when she isn’t traveling or herding cows, loves to spend time horseback riding, skiing, and completing jigsaw puzzles with family and friends.

-John Mothersole is the Chief Executive of Sheffield City Council, stepping up from his previous role as Executive Director of Development, Environment and Leisure.
+John Mothersole was the Chief Executive of Sheffield City Council, stepping up from his previous role as Executive Director of Development, Environment and Leisure.

 John joined Sheffield City Council in 1998 and since then has been directly and closely involved in much of the regeneration of the city centre.
 His remit has also covered the city’s green heritage, the sustainability agenda, transport, culture and planning.
 Prior to coming to Sheffield he was a Director with the London Borough of Camden for seven years and before that was the Arts Development Officer for Newcastle Upon Tyne.